tnguyen14/tridnguyen.com/contents/articles/2014/aliasify-config/index.md

 ---
-title: 'Use aliasify to include configurations into your web application'
+title: 'Use aliasify to include configurations in your web application'
 author: tri-nguyen
 template: article.hbs
 date: 2014-09-20